Victoria, British Columbia: Ferries

-Victoria is served by several ferries with the Lower Mainland, Gulf Islands and the United States.
-BC Ferries provides service between Swartz Bay, up the Saanich peninsula from Victoria, to Tsawwassen on the Lower Mainland for cars, bus, trucks, pedestrians and cyclists.
+The CRD is served by several ferries with the Lower Mainland, Gulf Islands and the United States.
+BC Ferries provides service between Swartz Bay, located on the northern tip of the Saanich Peninsula, to Tsawwassen on the Lower Mainland for cars, bus, trucks, pedestrians and cyclists.
 The Coho ferry operates as a car and pedestrian/cyclist ferry between the inner harbour of Victoria and Port Angeles, Washington.
-The Victoria Clipper is a passenger-only (no vehicles) ferry which operates daily, year-round between downtown Seattle and the inner harbour of Victoria.
-The Washington State Ferries runs a ferry for cars, pedestrians and cyclists between Friday Harbor, Orcas Island and Anacortes in Washington State from the port at Sidney, up the Saanich peninsula from Victoria.
+The Victoria Clipper is a pedestrian and cyclist-only (no vehicles) ferry which operates daily, year-round between downtown Seattle and the inner harbour of Victoria.
+The Washington State Ferries ran a ferry until 2020 for cars, pedestrians and cyclists between Friday Harbor, Orcas Island and Anacortes in Washington State from the port at Sidney, north of Victoria on the Saanich Peninsula.
+However, the service was shut down during the COVID-19 pandemic and did not resume.
+Washington State Ferries, citing crew and vessel shortages, estimates that it will not resume until at least 2030.

 Public transit

 Local public transportation is run by the Victoria Regional Transit System, which is part of BC Transit.
 Since 2000, double-decker buses have been introduced to the fleet, and have become an icon for the city.
+Rider fare payments can be made in exact cash, using the reloadable Umo app or card, and 30-day bus passes can be purchased from one of many vendors.

+In 2024, BC transit rolled out its electronic payment system, Umo, where riders can board using the Umo app or the Umo card.
+Users can purchase bus passes and load money onto their accounts on the app, online, or toll-free through Umo’s customer service phone line.
+To board the bus, scan the Umo apps' QR code or the Umo cards' barcode on the validator.

-Rider fare payments can be made in cash, monthly bus passes, disability yearly passes, day-passes purchased from the driver or tickets purchased from a store.
-As of April 1, 2016 bus drivers do not provide transfers as proof of payment.
+As of 1 April 2016 bus drivers do not provide transfers as proof of payment.
 Transfers were a source of disagreement and delay on the bus, due to improper transfer use, and disagreements over expired transfers or transfers used for return trips.
-Instead, a day-pass was added that can be purchased from the bus driver for $5, or two bus tickets (purchased from a retailer) for the equivalent of $4.50.
+Instead, a day-pass was added that can be purchased from the bus driver for $5.
+When using the Umo app or card, the Umo will halt your payments so you never pay more than the value of the day-pass.

 To improve bus reliability and reduce delays, a bike and bus priority lane was opened in 2014 during peak traffic periods with fines for motorists operating in the bus/bike lane who are not turning in the same block.
 The dedicated bike and bus lane on Douglas street is being expanded from Downtown to near Uptown and may be changed to be restricted to only buses and bikes 24/7 rather than just during peak traffic periods depending on direction of travel.
 Most buses operating in the Greater Victoria area have a bike rack installed at the front of the bus that can accommodate two bicycles.